-7.12.3 Welded and seamless steel pipes for systems on the open decks and in the open unheated spaces shall comply with the requirements of 3.4 and 3.16, Part XIII "Materials", with the Register approved standards and/or Register agreed specifications.
+7.12.3 Welded and seamless steel structural tubes shall comply with the requirements of 3.4, Part XIII "Materials".

-The material for pipes shall be selected proceeding from the purpose of the systems, with regard to their operating temperature and the requirements of 3.5, Part XIII "Materials" of the Rules, as well as the requirements of Table 2.1-4, Part IX "Materials and Welding" of the Rules for the Classification and Construction of Ships Carrying Liquefied Gases in Bulk for the minimum design temperature of -55 °C.
+The material of pipes for systems shall be selected proceeding from their purpose, with regard to their operating temperature and the requirements of Table 2.1-4, Part IX "Materials and Welding" of the Rules for the Classification and Construction of Ships Carrying Liquefied Gases in Bulk for the minimum design temperature of -55 °C.